 Even though there are many, many differences between these two neighbouring countries, there are a few similarities that stand out as well:

 1. For non-native speakers, both languages are extremely hard to pronounce and learn.

 2. Buddhism is a prominent religion.

-3. Mongolia and China have very family oriented cultures.
+3. Mongolia and China have very family-oriented cultures.

 4. Chinese and Mongolians are both extremely hospitable and friendly people.

-Even though it was hard to say goodbye, making the choice to travel to Mongolia after completing our contract in China was one of the best decisions we’ve ever made.
+Even though it was hard to say goodbye, making the choice to travel to Mongolia after completing our teaching contract in China was one of the best decisions we’ve ever made.